RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 This indicates that it is reading in a database of pre-generated fragments from the database to bound the loops.
 The simulation should take ~1 minute to run and produce a score file and a PDB with a loop of the missing residues in the directory `output_files`.
 (It will also produce a file called `1.pdb` in the current working directory with the same structure as the output structure, but with different meta information.)
 Your output PDB will have chains renumbered _A, B_ etc.

 This loop will likely not match the loop of the native `3gbn_Ab.pdb` in just one simulation.
-You need to run this multiple times by changing the `nstruc` flag to `500` or more.
+You need to run this multiple times by changing the `nstruc` option to `500` or more.

 `remodel` can a multitude of applications, including design, which you can read about [here](https://www.rosettacommons.org/docs/latest/application_documentation/design/rosettaremodel#algorithm_basic-remodelling-tasks_extension).